radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 = BFS and DFS

 == Theoretical background
+*Definition* \
+A graph is a set of _vertices_ and a collection of _edges_ that each connect a pair of vertices. @sedgewick

+*Definition* \
+A _path_ in a graph is a sequence of vertices connected by edges. @sedgewick

+*Definition* \
+A graph is _connected_ if there is a path from every vertex to every other vertex in the graph. @sedgewick

 *Theorem* \
-A graph is connected if and only if, you can not split it into two such that there are no edges between them. @bondymurty @irbook @sedgewick @webcrawling @biasbfs @betterbfs
+A graph is connected if and only if, you can not split it into two such that there are no edges between them. @bondymurty

-An approach to check wheter a graph is connected is by checking all the partitions (the problem is that there are $2^(n-1)$ of them so it is very inneficient).
+An approach to check whether a graph is connected is by checking all the partitions (the problem is that there are $2^(n-1)$ of them so it is very inneficient).
 Another way to check whether a graph is connect is by checking all pairs of vertices - if there is a path connecting them (problem here again is that there are $n^2$ pairs of vertices and for each of them we have to check if there is a path which is also very inneficient on top of number of partitions that we would need to check).

 *Definition* \
-A graph is connected if and only if it has a spanning tree.
+A graph is connected if and only if it has a spanning tree. @bondymurty

 Checking whether a graph is connected in such a way (by determining whether it has a spanning tree) is far and away the most efficient way to check graph connectedness.